The Art and Science of Healing

 herbs 2.jpg

-An herbal consultation employs the same Chinese Medicine principles through herbal medicine to treat the branch symptoms and root cause of an imbalance, while tailored to an individual.
-Chinese Medicine herbology is a comprehensive, scientific system of categorizing and combining herbs into effective formulas, with a rich history of 3,000 years.
-Ideal for continuing care, or acute issues like common colds and flues.
+An Herbal Medicine Prescription employs Chinese Medicine principles to herbs to treat the branch symptoms and root cause of an imbalance, while tailored to to you.
+Chinese Medicine herbology is a comprehensive, scientific system of categorizing and combining herbs into effective formulas, with a rich history of 3,000 years for treating just about anything under the sun.
+Ideal for continuing care, or acute issues like common colds and flus, chronic pain, or to accelerate the pace of healing.
+It may take a couple acupuncture sessions together before I have enough information to give you an appropriate herbal formula, and regular follow-ups to make sure we are keeping up with adjustments as your body heals and changes.

 What Can I Expect With A Treatment?